 Massachusetts Online Poker FAQs

 Yes.
 Massachusetts gambling law does not permit the playing of poker in public places (aside from the two casinos), but there is no prohibition against private games.
 Curiously, the only banned activity is gambling while trespassing in a private area, which seems like it would be equally difficult to achieve logistically.

-Both of the casinos in the state require patrons to be over the age of 21.
+All of the casinos in the state require patrons to be over the age of 21.
 For what it’s worth, there does not seem to be a prescribed minimum for private games, but even if there is, it seems unlikely that interrupting a penny ante game around the kitchen table would be high on the list of law enforcement priorities.